carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 A great feature in Python is the ability to import **libraries** to extend its capabilities.
 For now, we'll focus on two of the most widely used libraries for data analysis: pandas and matplotlib.
-We'll be using `pandas` for data wrangling and manipulation, and `matplotlib` for (you guessed it) making plots.
+We'll be using pandas for data wrangling and manipulation, and Matplotlib for (you guessed it) making plots.

 To be able to use these libraries in our code, we have to **install** and **import** them.
 Installation is needed as pandas and matplotlib are third-party libraries that aren't built into Python.
-You should have gone through the installation process during the setup for the workshop (if not, visit the [setup page](../index.md)), so we'll jump to the show you how to import libraries.
+You should have gone through the installation process during the setup for the workshop (if not, visit the [setup page](../index.md)), so we'll jump straight to showing you how to import libraries.

 You only have to install a given library once in your computer, but you need to import it in each of your notebooks or scripts, as Python doesn't load all installed libraries by default.
 To import a library, we use the syntax `import libraryName`.